eclipse/kuksa.val/kuksa-val-server/README.md

 cd build
 cmake ..
 ```
 If there are any missing dependencies, cmake will tell you.
-If everythig works fine, execute make
+If everything works fine, execute make

 ```
 make